 Rose Names: Smooshes & Elaborations

-There you have it – plenty of reasons to rescue Rose from the middle spot and promote her to first.
+There you have it – plenty of reasons to rescue Rose from the middle spot and promote it to first.